 BIO

-Bushra Gill finds order within the chaos of everyday life through art.
+Bushra Gill is an artist and curator who finds order within the chaos of everyday life through art.

 Artist statement